saturneric/GpgFrontend-Manual/src/content/docs/appendix/ai-policy.md

    output you have not read and tried.

 The same goes for bug reports.
 Check the problem against the real code and include the steps to reproduce it.
-A report describing something an AI tool merely guessed at costs time this project does not have.
+A report based only on an AI guess wastes time the project does not have.

 For everything else, see [Contributing to GpgFrontend](/appendix/contribute/).